 Chronic Pain And Fibromyalgia

-Chronic pain and fibromyalgia can be demoralizing and debilitating, and affect every area of your life.
+Chronic pain and fibromyalgia can be demoralizing and debilitating.
+Both conditions can also affect every area of your life!

-Chronic pain can have many sources, but can often be connected to an accident or injury.
-Often, it’s undiagnosed within the first little while after your injury, as severe pain is a natural consequence of accidents.
+Chronic pain can have many sources but can often be connected to an accident or injury.
+Often, it’s undiagnosed within the first months after your injury, as severe pain is a natural consequence of accidents.
 Most people expect it to go away with time.

 Quantifying Your Losses

-It may take a long time for you to realize that you are still being affected by an accident, or that your condition is unlikely to heal beyond its current state.
+It may take a long time to realize that you are still being affected by an accident or that your condition is unlikely to heal beyond its current state.
 If it’s been more than six months and there’s no improvement, you may be looking at a lifetime need for treatment.

 Fibromyalgia and chronic pain from an accident can affect your: